 = $1,676,688 ÷ 0.0575

-Even with a clear NOI-based valuation, lenders still evaluate financing risk through key criteria:
+Even with a clear NOI-based valuation, lenders evaluate financing risk for Build-to-Rent developments using development-focused metrics rather than traditional asset-based ratios.

 B. Debt Service Coverage Ratio (DSCR)